Kitware/CMake/Help/cpack_gen/rpm.rst

  * Mandatory : NO
  * Default   : -

  May be used to set weak RPM dependencies (suggests).
+If ``rpmbuild`` doesn't support the ``Suggests`` tag, CPack will emit a warning and ignore this variable.
 Note that you must enclose the complete requires string between quotes.

 .. variable:: CPACK_RPM_PACKAGE_PROVIDES
               CPACK_RPM_<component>_PACKAGE_PROVIDES